gtzan/boreal/README.rst

 * Bokeh application for audio reactive plots
 * Example audio widgets: time domain, spectrum, waveform envelope, circularEQ
 * Support for both real-time computation of visuals as well as pre-computation
-* Ability to use html audio for playback on local machine when notebook is hosted remotely
+* Ability to use html audio for playback on a local machine when notebook is hosted remotely
-* Straighforward to add new audio widgets and processors
+* Straighforward to add new audio widgets and audio processors

 TODO
 ====